mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 The `Styleset` type contains every short-hand and long-hand style property defined by the CSS standard and, if there are omissions or the Mimcss library hasn't caught up with the latest standard yet, there is a ways to add properties using the TypeScript's module augmentation technique.

-The `Styleset` type might look similar to the built-in `CSSStyleDeclaration` type; however, while in `CSSStyleDeclaration`, all properties have the `string` type, in `Styleset`, each property has its own type.
+The `Styleset` type might look similar to the built-in `CSSStyleDeclaration` type; however, while in `CSSStyleDeclaration` all properties have the `string` type, in `Styleset`, each property has its own type.
 This provides to the developers an easier and more powerful way to specify values for the properties.
 Moreover, specifying invalid values will be detected as a compile-time error.
 Let's see several examples:

 1. The `color` property.
 Mimcss provides names of all the built-in colors in the `Colors` type.
 You can either use its properties, e.g. `Colors.dodgerblue`, or directly type `"dodgerblue"`.
 When you start typing color names as strings, the autocomplete feature of your IDE will prompt you with the suitable names.
 If you misspell the color name, it will be immediately detected.
 You can add new named colors using the module augmentation technique.
 You can also specify colors as numbers, e.g. 0xFF0000 for red, which is similar to the CSS notation `"#FF0000"` but allows you to calculate the color value programmatically without the need to convert it to string.
 There are also special color functions such as `Colors.rgb()` or `Colors.alpha()` that allow manipulating color values.
 All of these methods are of course applicable not only for the `color` property but to any property that uses color.